 Brookland

-Brookland offers a quieter, more residential feel with rising popularity among first-time buyers and families.
-Known for its arts district and green space, it is increasingly seen as a value-oriented investment zone.
+Brookland offers a quieter, more residential feel that’s gaining real traction with first-time buyers and young families.
+The arts district, green space, and calmer pace of life make it increasingly attractive as a value-oriented investment zone within the city.

-Median home prices sit at around $520,000, up 4.8% year-over-year.
-Homes typically sell within 45 days, and appreciation trends suggest steady long-term growth.
+Median home prices sit around $520,000, up 4.8% year-over-year, making it one of the stronger appreciation stories in the metro right now.
+Homes typically sell within 45 days, and the trajectory points toward continued steady long-term growth.

 Columbia Heights

-Columbia Heights features a diverse mix of housing options, retail corridors, and solid public transportation.
-It remains a popular choice for both renters and buyers seeking value in central D.C.
+Columbia Heights brings a diverse mix of housing options, retail corridors, and excellent public transportation.
+It draws both renters and buyers who want value in a genuinely central D.C. location, and The Washington Post has consistently flagged it as one of the city’s most dynamic submarkets.

 Georgetown

-The median home price here is approximately $1,350,000, with a 1.0% annual increase.
-Homes often spend over 55 days on market, reflecting a slower but high-value transaction pace.
+The median home price in Georgetown sits at approximately $1,350,000, with a modest 1.0% annual increase.
+Homes often spend over 55 days on market, which reflects the deliberate, high-stakes nature of transactions at this price level rather than any lack of demand.

 NeighborhoodMedian Listing Home Price